Peter Williams Jr.: Career

 In 1833, Williams co-founded the Phoenix Society, a New York City mutual aid society for African Americans.
 That same year he joined the American Anti-Slavery Society and was selected as one of the African-American leaders on the executive board of the interracial group.
-However, his bishop, requested that the subject resign from the society.
+However, his bishop requested that he resign from the society.

 Marriage and family

 Rev. Hobart presided at the wedding of Williams and his wife.
 Of their children, one daughter, Amy Matilda Williams, survived to adulthood.
 She married wealthy black financier, Joseph Cassey of Philadelphia.